5eqn/elaboration-scala/README.md

         - You can even see de-Bruijn indexes in tests
         - Parser is also implemented in Scala3
 - I made less documentation and references, for that please refer to the original
+- I made certain implementation simpler
+    - In metas, I didn't filter defined variables
+    - In implicit, I use "?" prefix instead of env masking to ensure variable names don't collide
+    - I didn't allow implicit lambda generating, where `a : A, b : B, a b` gets elaborated to `(\_. a) b`
 - I try to write idiomatic Scala3 code instead of solely adhering to the original
     - Using Singleton when implementing Meta is much more convenient